aysanaghazadeh/SensoryAds/rebuttal.md

  | EvoSense (LLAMA3-instruct + DInternVL) | **25000** | 0.80 | 0.82 | 0.78 | 0.83 | 0.88 | 0.81 |
  | EvoSense (LLAMA3-instruct + DInternVL) | **30000** | 0.80 | 0.82 | 0.78 | 0.84 | 0.88 | 0.81 |
  | EvoSense (LLAMA3-instruct + DInternVL) | **40000** | 0.80 | 0.81 | 0.78 | 0.84 | 0.87 | 0.80 |

+While the results are consistent over different fine-tuning steps in the table, our initial experiments with few number of images (upto 10 images) showed low agreement with human annotations suggesting there is a minimum number of images/steps required to reach high agreement with human.

 ### [W4] Dataset Size
 >The authors sampled only 670 real ad images from the Pitts Ad dataset which is quite modest in size.